Wobblyyyy/elibsx/README.md

   contains a copy of the rlibx JAR with FTC utilities thrown on top.
 - __rlibx__
   A standardized robotics library designed for allowing development between both FTC and FRC environments.
-That's right - you can use the same code you used for an FTC robot for an FRC robot, of course with a couple of (very minor) changes to account for differences in hardware.
+That's right - you can use the same codeList you used for an FTC robot for an FRC robot, of course with a couple of (very minor) changes to account for differences in hardware.